The Short Version

-His most recent independent work is focused on developing architecturally-scaled immersive digital experiences.
+His most recent independent work, and his work as Digital Experience Design (DXD) Director at Gensler, New York, is focused on developing architecturally-scaled immersive digital experiences.
 Brand and storytelling spaces translating strategy and purpose into meaningful, real-time experiences—visual and tactile, passive and participatory—connecting technology with humanity, encouraging wonder, and rewarding curiosity.

 Weston began his career composing typography (by hand) for pre-Pentagram Paula Scher, then as a designer at the iconic Chermayeff & Geismar developing identities, branding programs and environmental graphics for clients including Knoll, The New School for Social Research, IBM, and Birmingham Museum of Art.
 Inspired by (and forced to re-evaluate everything he’d learned to-date) the Deconstructivist Architecture show at MoMA and Eye Magazine Issue 3, he left for graduate studies, receiving his MFA from CalArts in 1996.
 Returning to New York he joined a fledgling interactive group (that doesn’t need to be mentioned here) followed by a dive into broadcast graphics with VH1 and MTV.
 In 1997 he co-founded Deluxe Design For Work + Leisure, a multi-disciplinary studio formed to work with small cultural and non-profit clients including New York Foundation for the Arts, Alvin Ailey American Dance Theater, The New Festival, The New York Lesbian and Gay Film Festival, The New Victory Theater and Lincoln Center Theater.